closemarketing/duplicate-publish-multisite/readme.txt

 == Developers ==

 == Changelog =
+= 1.4 =
+*	Sync older posts.

 = 1.3 =
 *	Publish with multiple categories.
 *  Fix not taking categories to publish.

 = 1.2 =
 *	Created design graphic for the plugin.